Power Pop

 Marshall Crenshaw: Marshall's Law

-Interview by Richard Cook, NME, December 1982
+Interview by Richard Cook, New Musical Express, 4 December 1982

 ELVIS COSTELLO LOVES HIM...
 BUT NOBODY ELSE HAS EVER HEARD OF HIM!
-WE BRING YOU MARSHALL CRENSHAW THE MOST ANONYMOUS NAME IN POP.
+WE BRING YOU MARSHALL CRENSHAW – THE MOST ANONYMOUS NAME IN POP.
 SNAP: ...

 Shake Some Action!
 The bands that put the Bomp in U.S. beat

-Retrospective by Tom Hibbert, History of Rock, The, 1984
+Retrospective by Tom Hibbert, The History of Rock, 1984

 IN THE mid-Sixties, within the music of groups like the Kinks, the Byrds and the Who, musical aggression and melodic invention had co-existed.
 But with ...